 For more information on the Equality Act please visit the Equality and Human Rights Commission - www.equalityhumanrights.com

 The Principal is responsible for issues relating to Equality and Diversity.
-The Principal delegates this responsibility to the Director of Student Services Claire Merchant-Jones.
-Please contact Claire on 01823 366 882 email firstname.lastname@example.org.
+The Principal delegates this responsibility to the Head of Human Resources for all staff matters.
+Please contact Kris Brown on 01823 366 552 email firstname.lastname@example.org

 Moving forward, we will be known as Bridgwater & Taunton College.
 Offering 993 qualifications at all levels of study including entry level programmes, the International Baccalaureate, Apprenticeships, A Levels and Honours Degrees, we have one of the broadest curricula of any college in the UK.